spencerbraun/stats_notes/STATS202/ISL.md

 * Regress Y onto $X_j$, then our $\phi_{j1}$ is the coefficient from this regression.
 Define $Z_{1}=\sum_{j=1}^{p} \phi_{j 1} X_{j}$.
 * Look at the direction that explains Y best, instead of the direction of greatest X variance.
 Gives more weight to the variables / residuals that are more correlated with the response.
 * Take the residuals of the simple linear regression, and repeat.
 Run a regression of Y against the residuals.
 Continue to define $Z_1, Z_2,...$ Then do a regression of Y onto the Z vectors.
-* To form each component, PLS give more weight to the variables / residuals that are more corrlated with the response.
+* To form each component, PLS give more weight to the variables / residuals that are more correlated with the response.
 To form each residual, PLS removes the information explained by the previous components.
 * Compared to PCR, PLS has less bias, more variance ie. tendency to overfit.
 The Y responses have noise, and now we increase the chance of fitting to that noise as well.

 ##### High Dimensional Regression